Field Notes

 Four Levers

 Complexity.
 Two houses with identical square footage can differ by six figures.
-Every roof valley, dormer, bump-out, and corner adds framing labor, flashing, and opportunities for water to find a mistake.
-A simple rectangle with a gable roof is the cheapest shape ever devised, and, not coincidentally, it is the shape of most beautiful old farmhouses.
+Every roof valley, dormer, bump-out, and corner adds framing labor, complexity.
+A simple rectangle with a gable roof is about the cheapest shape to build, and it is the shape a lot of the old farmhouses people admire already used.
+Check out what Free American Farmhouse’s FAQ says on the topic.

 Selections.
 Countertops, cabinets, plumbing fixtures, windows, flooring.
-A kitchen can be $35,000 or $120,000 in the same footprint.
-Selections are where budgets quietly die, not because any one choice is large but because two hundred small upgrades compound.
+A kitchen can be $20,000 or $120,000 in the same footprint.
+Selections are where budgets quietly die, because a long list of small upgrades compounds.

 Structural shell of a custom home under construction in East Texas